 DWI Education Program

-Designed to provide educational programming to first-time Driving While Intoxicated (DWI) offenders.
-The program describes the legal, social, and physical consequences of alcohol use.
-View a schedule of sessions and register.
+Designed to provide educational programming to Driving While Intoxicated (DWI) offenders.
+The programs describe the legal, social, and physical consequences of alcohol use.

 Download Cognitive Programming informational flyer Opens a New Window.